 Genre: FPS Developer: Domark Publisher: Domark Players: 1-2 Released: 1994

 I found Bloodshot via an Internet search of “Genesis FPS” in the vain hope of finding such a game for my recently dusted off Genesis, fresh out of the parents’ attic.
-I’d just become fed up of my Playstation 2 and roaming around San Andreas, not really doing anything.
+I’d just become fed up with my PlayStation 2 and roaming around San Andreas, not really doing anything.
 The only really good thing about that was the shooting, so I got to thinking, “did anything like this ever come out for the Genny?”
 I was surprised to find that yes, two or three FPSs did, some were better than others, and one seemed best of the bunch…

 As an Elite Trooper of the Earth Federation Starfleet Command (Who else?), your brain has been implanted with the “Battle Frenzy” chip, which gives you “super strength, lightning reflexes, and an insatiable desire to kill.”
 The briefing in the instruction manual goes on to describe this condition as “Bloodshot.”
-Your mission, as with many games of this type, is to indiscriminately waste legions of alien robots on an alien space ship.
+Your mission, as with many games of this type, is to indiscriminately waste legions of alien robots on an alien spaceship.
 Always a laugh.

 The title screen shows the face of one of these robots, a hideous monstrosity drawn beautifully, with a very clearly sampled robotic “Welcome” heard.
 There is a nice opening sequence of quick cuts giving the background to the game’s story and a textual outline of your mission.
 Press start and you’re sent to the options screen where you can configure your game.
 There aren’t many options, but what is there is fairly useful.
 There is a welcome, if not amazing two-player mode also, but more on that later.

 On starting the game proper, you hear again the robotic welcome from the title screen, open the door and you’re in the ship.
 As well as all the killing of robots (and there is a lot of that) you have to make your way through the level using the HUD map to the stage’s Plasma Node, which you have to destroy in order to progress.
-Once the node is destroyed you have to make your way back to the start of the level before the sixty-second timer expires, if you don’t, the node explodes and you go with it.
+Once the node is destroyed you have to make your way back to the start of the level before the sixty-second timer expires, if you don’t, the node explodes, and you go with it.
 Bummer.

 You can “save” your place by shooting way markers, at which you will respawn in the event of your death.
 You appear at the last one you destroyed.
 Leaving one near to the start of the level is a good idea, if you don’t think you’ll make it back from the plasma node in time you can shoot ahead and respawn there ready to run through the door to the next stage.
 The HUD map is a useful tool, too.
-It takes up little room on the screen, but is placed nicely and does its job well.
+It takes up little room on the screen but is placed nicely and does its job well.
 As good as the gameplay is, considering all the limitations, it can be a bit monotonous though.
 With that in mind, I would have liked a battery save or level code system, as the game is quite long with twelve levels.

 The controls are, for the most part, smooth and responsive.
 You might occasionally get that glued-to-the-spot syndrome when near a wall or other obstacle, but it’s rare, making it easy to shoot robots or run back to the safe point.
 You only use three buttons, which is good in the simplistic sense, but I would have liked the other three to be used for weapon selection etc., rather than cycling through with button C.